MicrosoftDocs/power-automate-docs/articles/process-mining-copilot-in-process-analytics.md

 ### Analyze your process in the Process Mining desktop app

 1. Open the Process Mining desktop app. <!--JAN If it's already installed, what's the quickest way to do this?
-It seems like I have to re-install each time.-->
+It seems like I have to re-install each t-->
 1. In the **My processes** tab, select your process mining environment with an imported process.

     :::image type="content" source="media/process-mining-copilot-in-process-analytics/desktop-app-processes.png" alt-text="Screenshot of the 'My processes' tab in the Process Mining desktop app.":::